 Fair value for certificates of deposit and medium term notes issued with maturities less than six months is approximated to be the carrying value.
-For certificates of deposit and medium term notes issued with a maturity greater than six months, fair value is determined by using discounted cash flow methods using the interest rates applicable to financial instruments of similar maturity.
+For certificates of deposit and medium term notes issued with a maturity greater than six months but less than a year, fair value is determined by using discounted cash flow methods using the interest rates applicable to financial instruments of similar maturity.
+Inputs applied in getting the fair value of debt securities between 6 and 12 months are observable market-corroborated inputs which include interest rates and forward curves observable at commonly reported intervals, and credit spreads.
+Debt securities greater than 12 months are fair valued using market-corroborated swap rates.